firstname.lastname@example.org 917 . 698 . 5147

 Mike Pierantozzi has over 15 years experience as a copywriter, creative director and multi-platform storyteller working at such agencies as Red Tettemer, Ogilvy, The Brooklyn Brothers, TAXI and Saatchi & Saatchi.
 He has created unique and memorable work for Kraft, New Era Caps, Unilever, IBM, Newcastle Brown Ale, KGB, the New York Rangers, Versus, VH1, Charter, Walmart and Luvs.

-Mike also leads the Luvs account, whose “First Kid.
+Mike also led the National Down Syndrome Society and Luvs account, whose “First Kid.
 Second Kid” campaign has been awarded internationally by the Effies, ADC, Clios and LIAs.

 Mike was the recipient of Saatchi's 2014 "Nothing Is Impossible" award, given to the one employee that best exemplifies passion and the pursuit of excellence (their words, not his).
 Please note this exemplification of passion and excellence is transferable to any agency.

 Mike has been awarded by LIA, ADC, AICP, Effies, One Show, Clios and Cannes Lions, and has been featured in/on Creativity, Campaign Magazine, Ad Age, Adweek, the Huffington Post, The Wall Street Journal and the New York Times.
 Business Insider named Mike one of the industry’s 37 most lusted after creatives.
-His ads for Applegate Farms are included in the MOMA TV and FIlm Archives and his work for Walmart is currently on display at the Smithsonian.
+He has won Lions in each of the last three Cannes festivals.
+His work for Applegate Farms and the National Down Syndrome Society are included in the MOMA TV and FIlm Archives and his work for Walmart is currently on display at the Smithsonian.